-Then, having used the house at No. 26 for its details, she promptly obliterated them.
+Then, having used the house at 26 East 20th Street for its details, she promptly obliterated them.
 More than half a century later the Landmarks Preservation Commission would diplomatically say she “subordinated the features of the Robert Roosevelt house in order to enhance the importance of Theodore Roosevelt’s birthplace.”
 In fact, seeing no historical importance in that building, Riddle replaced it with a flat, featureless wall with windows.
-As would be expected in the 1920s, The Times saw nothing wrong in the unsympathetic conversion.
+As would be expected in the at the time, The New York Times saw nothing wrong in the unsympathetic conversion.

 “The house next door, where Roosevelt played much as a boy, as it belonged to his uncle, Robert Barnwell Roosevelt, a prominent Democratic politician in his day and American Minister to Holland under President Cleveland, has been designed for a museum and library.”

 Roosevelt’s widow, Edith, and his two sisters donated original furnishings.
 Rooms were outfitted to reflect the house as it appeared in 1865.
 By October 1922 the Committee had received contributions totaling $1.9 million and collected thousands of items related to Roosevelt.
 The house contained five period rooms, two museum galleries and a bookstore.